Toyota Corolla Common Problems and Solutions

 Problem:

-Another issue when driving at high speeds is for a rattling noise at about 70mph.
-If you are hearing this noise on your vehicle, it is usually caused by a broken plastic part rattling around in the intake manifold.
+Another issue when driving at high speeds is a rattling noise around 70mph.
+If you hear this noise on your vehicle, it is usually caused by a broken plastic part rattling inside the intake manifold.

 Solution:

-This problem is commonly fixed under warranty by Toyota.
-If you have to repair it yourself, you will need to remove the intake manifold to remove the plastic parts.
+This issue is usually covered under warranty by Toyota.
+If you need to repair it yourself, you will have to remove the intake manifold to access the plastic components.

 Difficulty level